stanford-esrg/retina/examples/basic_dispatching/README.md

 ## Getting Started

 1. Choose your approach based on your use case:
-   - Use **dedicated.rs** for specialized processing with separate thread pools
+   - Use **dedicated.rs** when you need specialized processing with separate thread pools
    - Use **shared.rs** for simpler setup with unified processing

 2. Configure worker cores and batch sizes according to your system capacity